eddow/v-semantic/README.md

 - BTC: 39ybn3KGNUvZrhifaLJcf4cJdzkGMdfAMT
 - BCH: 3K81iYWwLZuWXY1qHcBL559FYraUqKMkEp
 ### Also,
-If you wanna help, please.
+If you wanna help, please do.

-If you are interested in the development of a component, please leave a comment
+If you are interested in the development of a component, please leave a comment.